 When the tour moved upstairs, which was impossible for us, we were given portable CD players to sit and listen to in the hallway.
 While I appreciated the kind gesture, the video was merely historians talking about political things other than the house we were touring.
 Our tour concluded and we made our way back to the visitors center.

-A Lunch to Not Miss at the Exchange Cafe
+A Delicious Lunch at the Exchange Cafe

 We opted to eat lunch onsite at Montpelier’s Exchange Cafe, a local BBQ restaurant and catering business.
 Melody, my mom, and I ordered sandwiches, a bowl of Dolley Madison soup, and a Dolley Madison dessert bar to share.